gdcdnak/MusEnc-2019/README.md

 # RSDM
-This is a simple template for publishing MEI with Verovio.
+This is my sample from day one of DHSI2019.